rehierl/node-tree-outliner/6-bigger-picture/the-h1-h3-issue.md

 No issue here: The `h1` element instructs to create an object which needs to be understood to represent a top-level section.
-In addition to that, the section object has a title property with text content "A" and a rank-like property with a value of 1.
-Assume that, by now, WC has created the following
+In addition to that, the section object has a title property with text content "A" and a rank-like property with a number value of 1.
+Assume that, by now, WC has created the following object:
-object:

 ```
 section: {name:"A", title:"A", rank:1}
 ```

 Note that the "rank" property of a section object does not exist as a "real thing".
-These properties act as a visual representation of the section's outline depth.
+These properties act as an indication of a section's outline depth.

 ### Line 2: